-The Scheme held foreign exchange forward contracts to protect the valuation of financial assets and liabilities against variations in the exchange rates.
+The Scheme held foreign currency forward contracts to protect the valuation of financial assets and liabilities against variations in the exchange rates.
 The Scheme does not designate any derivatives as hedges, and hence these derivative financial instruments are classified at fair value through profit or loss.

-The Scheme did not have any significant direct exposure to currency risk at the reporting date.
+The Scheme did not have any significant exposure to currency risk (net of foreign currency exposure arising from derivatives) at the reporting date.